JKU-ICG/AOS/AOS for Drone Swarms/README.md

 ```
 Run the sections in droneswarms.ipynb after starting the simulator with set parameters.

-### Detailed Usage

-Install the python wrapper for the C++ Light-Field Renderer for Airborne Optical Sectioning.
-Make sure that the working directory is set to `/LFR/python/`

 ## AOS-Simulator

 The simulation is based on three.js and runs on all major platforms and web browsers.